We are searching for

 You can usually find the VIN number on the driver's side dash in the form of a small engraved metal plate.
 It may also be on the inside of the driver's door, near where the door latches closed.
 The issue comes when you haven't purchased the vehicle yet; some dealers may not allow you in the car to find the VIN, which may prevent you from using it to look up the window sticker information.

-A VIN lookup can provide all the essential details about your potential purchase.
+A VIN check can provide all the essential details about your potential purchase.
 Without these details, you may not be able to verify some aspects of the car's paperwork.
 This makes you vulnerable to scammers, and you could end up purchasing a damaged or stolen vehicle.

 Car Window Sticker Frequently Asked Questions

-What Is A Car Window Sticker?
+What Is A Window Sticker On a Car?

 A car window sticker, also known as a Monroney label, is a sticker placed on the window of cars put up for sale.
 These labels contain data related to the vehicle, including information about the model, equipment, fuel economy, safety, warranty, manufacturing, and price.